Origins GinZing Ultra Hydrating Energy-Boosting Cream Review

 Please refer to the Ratings section below for details of the moisturizing rating calculation.

-According to CreamScan analysis, Origins GinZing Ultra Hydrating Energy-Boosting Cream has a slight anti-wrinkle rating of 2.0 out of 10.
-It contains one ingredient with proven anti-wrinkle efficacy: Niacinamide (est. ≈1.3%),
+According to CreamScan analysis, Origins GinZing Ultra Hydrating Energy-Boosting Cream has a modest level of anti-wrinkle efficacy, rated 2.0 out of 10.

-Among others, Origins GinZing Ultra Hydrating Energy-Boosting Cream also contains Caffeine, an ingredient marketed as effective in reducing wrinkles.
+Among others, Origins GinZing Ultra Hydrating Energy-Boosting Cream also contains Caffeine, an ingredient often marketed as effective in reducing wrinkles.
 However, the studies supporting the anti-wrinkle claims of Caffeine provide insufficient evidence of its efficacy according to CreamScan Research Evaluation Standards.
-Therefore, this ingredient does not contribute to the anti-wrinkle rating.

 Please refer to the Ratings section below for details of the anti-wrinkle rating calculation.